Rangiwewehi

 Past Present and Future exist at one time

 Overlooking Mokoia Island Rangiwewehi sleep their eternal sleep.
-They are awakened from the spirit world by our incatations customs and rituals.
+They are awakened from the spirit world by our incatations customs and rituals passed on orally and visually.

-Beneath our lands the old whenua of our Pa stirs.
+Beneath our lands the old whenua of our Pa stirs to the wairua of travelling feet as we make our way home.

 Death awakens the urupa with the karanga of old chants passed forward by those on the other side.

-Rangiwewehi wairua and mana open for their hapu and iwi during the time of death the most sacred of rituals.
+Rangiwewehi's own wairua and mana opens for the hapu whanau and iwi during the time of death the most sacred of rituals.

-The sound of familiar bloodlines and memories weave humble passage through Hawaiikinui to open the eye of Rangiwewehi.
+The echoes of familiar bloodlines and memories weave humble passage through Hawaiikinui to open the eye of Rangiwewehi.

 Opening the door